Weasyl/weasyl/source/index.rst

    A list of submissions from the front page, respecting the current user's browsing settings.

-   :query since: A UNIX epoch time.
-If specified, only submissions posted after
+   :query since: An :term:`ISO 8601 timestamp`.
+If specified, only submissions
-      this time will be returned.
+      posted after this time will be returned.

    :query count: If specified, no more than this many submissions will be
       returned.